cbeauhilton/beauhilton.com/site/posts/pp-tech-infra.md

 it doesn't even out to the number of patient-care days per year in private practice, not by a long shot, but for most folks it isn't so freed from day-to-day patient care as it is advertised on the tin.
-There are a few academics who do a few weeks of inpatient care per year and that's it, no clinic, but that's the exception.
+There are a some academics who do a few weeks of inpatient care per year and that's it, no clinic, but that's the exception.

 You also pay your own salary out of your research funding, so there's a large time burden of not doing research, but writing grants to convince funders that your research is cool and worth funding.